Mathematics Department Information

 I've lost my login/password, what should I do?

 If you've lost or forgotten your login/password then you need to see your teacher to find it out or have it reset.
-Or you could ask Mr Adams who is in room M5 every lunchtime.
-You should try to memorise your login details or write them down in your planner or store them in your phone.
+You should try to memorise your login details or write them down in your books or store them in your phone.

 I missed a lesson, what should I do?